When To Scarify Your Lawn?

-It is normally best to scarify your lawn twice a year.
-Once at the beginning of the mowing season around March and April time, and again at the end around September before the winter cold sets in.
-This will ensure that adequate levels of thatch are left for the entire year.
+For the most part, it’s best to scarify your lawn twice a year.
+Once at the beginning of the mowing season around March, and again at the end of September before the cold of winter sets in.

 This ensures that a thin layer of thatch is left for the entire year.
 Avoid scarifying in the summer or winter months.